Study tour of Srilanka associated with

 the Sage installing a linga (Divine phallus) there as gratitude unto Shiva

 Thousands of years ago a Sage named Nagul had come here.
 Due to a curse his face had become like that of a mongoose.
 Deity Shiva advised him that for mitigation of the curse he should bath in the pond created from the Keerimalai spring in Lankapuri.
 He complied after which He regained the human form.
 In gratitude as an offering unto the Holy feet of Deity Shiva Sage Nagul installed a Shivalinga there and worshiped it.
 Even today hundreds of people bath in this Keerimalai pond to get rid of skin diseases.

 3. To nullify the sin of killing a Brahmin, Deity Rama

 worshiping the Shivalinga after bathed in the Keerimalai spring

-In the Tretayug to nullify the sin of killing a Brahman, Shrirama bathed in Keerimalai pond and then worshiped the Shivalinga in the temple at Naguleswaram.
+In the Tretayug to nullify the sin of killing a Brahmin, Shrirama bathed in Keerimalai pond and then worshiped the Shivalinga in the temple at Naguleswaram.
 In the Dwaparyug too Arjun had performed ritualistic worship here.

 4. 3000 years ago Saints and devotees who came from